k1LoW/octocov/README.md

 ### `central:`

-:NOTICE: When central mode is enabled, other functions are automatically turned off.
+> **Note**: When central mode is enabled, other functions are automatically turned off.

 ### `central.root:`